ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_matmul/README.md

 For example,

 ```
+    source /glob/development-tools/versions/oneapi/2023.2.0.1/oneapi/setvars.sh --force
+    cd PATH_TO_ONEAPI_SAMPLES/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/gemm
-    mkdir blas/gemm/build && cd blas/gemm/build
+    mkdir -p build && cd build
     cmake ..

     make demo_sgemm_large_a10
 ```

-will automatically synthesize this design into an image `blas/reconfigurable_matmul/bin/ssssmatmul_large_a10.a`, and link the image into the demo application `blas/gemm/bin/demo_sgemm_large_a10`.
+will automatically synthesize this design into an image `ssssmatmul_large_a10.a` under `blas/reconfigurable_matmul/bin/`, and link the image into the demo application `demo_sgemm_large_a10` under `blas/gemm/bin/`.

-Alternatively, one can install the pre-synthesized bitstreams following the general instructions.
+Alternatively, one can install a pre-synthesized image following the general instructions there.

-Running a demo application will generate performance metrics.
+After unsigning the image (for A10 FPGA only), the demo can run on a hardware, which will generate performance metrics.

 ## Metrics